Dmirandae/DasybasisPhylogeny/README.md

 # DasybasisPhylogeny

-This repository houses the phylogenetic analysis of _Dasybasis_ based on traditional morphology, and wing geometrical morphometric data.
+This repository houses the phylogenetic analysis of _Dasybasis_ based on traditional morphology, and wing morphometrics data.